 - When sending an application via email, do make sure to include your name and the company in the filename

-- Do be sure to convert it into PDF
+- Do be sure to convert it to PDF

 - Don’t write a long and boring summary

-- Don’t use fancy job titles in your resume
+- Don’t use fancy job titles on your resume

 - Don’t send your resume in .doc format